Logiqx/gps-details/docs/devices/garmin/activities/walking-2024-05-27/README.md

 #### Stand Up Paddling

-The image below shows how speed (red) is filtered / smoothed, but not as much as running or hiking.
+The image below shows how speed (red) is heavily filtered / smoothed, but not as much as running or hiking.
 Positional data (green) exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).

 ![suping](img/3-suping.png)